I'm interested in applying to STAR-PREP, but cannot locate the application. How can I access the application?

-Am I able to visit labs before applying to the program?
+Am I able to visit labs before receiving a decision from the program?

 Generally we are unable to accommodate requests to visit labs before applying to the program.
 However, applicants are encouraged to review all information on the STAR-PREP webpage, visit the GPILS faculty pages, and review recent faculty publications.
-The STAR-PREP academic program specialist is able to answer any additional questions about the program and able to assist applicants with picking potential mentors for the application.
-A small number of applicants will be invited for interviews and will be able to visit labs at that time.
+The STAR-PREP grants coordinator is able to answer any additional questions about the program and able to assist applicants with picking potential mentors for the application.

 I'm not sure if the program is a good fit for me.
 How do I make that determination?

-If you have questions about if this program will help you to meet your goals or if you are unsure if you meet the eligibility requirements, please e-mail email@example.com and the Academic Program Specialist will follow-up with you.
+If you have questions about if this program will help you to meet your goals or if you are unsure if you meet the eligibility requirements, please e-mail email@example.com and a staff or faculty member will follow-up with you.